polyfy/polylith/readme.md

 ### ws
 ```
-  Prints out the workspace as data.
+  Prints or writes the workspace as data.

-  poly ws [get:ARG]
+  poly ws [get:ARG] [out:FILE]
     ARG = keys  -> Lists the keys for the data structure:
                    - If it's a hash map - it returns all its keys.
                    - If it's a list and its elements are hash maps, it returns